-- Graphical User Interface Programming (Java) 6N0736 Learn how to use controls to build industry-standard GUI apps using Visual Basic (IDE: Visual Studio Community).
-Learn how to connect to a database at the back-end of a VB app, and extract data from the database into the app.
+- Graphical User Interface Programming (JavaFX) 6N0736 – Learn how to use controls to build industry-standard GUI apps and how to connect to a database at the back-end of a Java app, and extract data from the database into the app.

 Excellent progression opportunities including:

 - MTU Cork (Year 2): Computing MT700 (Level 7)